 About The WWAST: Overview

-WWAST athletes are examples of amputees who continue to push the limits of modern prosthetic technology with more and more applications.
-Of course, our dream would be the return of our soldiers from harm’s way without the resulting loss of life and limb.
-Until such a time, our goal is to support and honor our soldiers and veterans sacrifices, and to show other amputees and everyone who sees or hears about us that life without a limb is limitless.
+WWAST athletes are examples of amputees who continue to push the limits of modern prosthetics.
+Of course, our dream would be the return of our soldiers from harm’s way without the loss of life or limb.
+Until such a time, our goal is to support and honor our veterans’ sacrifices, and to show others that life without a limb is limitless.

 In addition to raising funds for our softball program costs, we host an annual Kids Camp where we bring in 20 children (between 8-12 years old) with amputations for a week-long camp where our team members serve as coaches and mentors.
 The WWAST pays all expenses for the 20 children and one guardian.
 Our Kids Camp for 2018 will be held in Manchester, NH on June 10-17.
 The video below will show the amazing power of putting Wounded Warrior Amputees on a field with children who are also amputees:

 This year we added an Alumni Kids Camp that reunited WWAST Players with children who attended one of our previous annual Kids Camps.
 This event was held at Ballparks of America in Branson, Missouri and it was a huge success!
 We are planning on making this an annual event on our schedule.
 Here is a video from the camp:

 The organization is also active in raising funds that have been donated to research for Heterotopic Ossification (HO).
 HO is excess bone growth in soft tissues that occurs in the residual limbs of combat amputees.
 This malady has affected many of our players and appears in 65% of amputations resulting from a blast injury.
 The link below provides more information on Heterotopic ossification: